 - 1 garlic clove

-- 1 tbsp capers, rinsed and drained
+- 1 tablespoon capers, rinsed and drained

-- 2 tbsp extra virgin olive oil
+- 2 tablespoons extra virgin olive oil